-1. The college encourages self-regulation and respect for others on the part of those consuming alcohol.

-- 2. Alcohol served at events held within College must be paid for by those consuming it. - Occasionally, College may provide alcohol at a social event.
+- 1. The college encourages self-regulation and respect for others on the part of those consuming alcohol. - 2.
+Alcohol served at events held within College must be paid for by those consuming it. - 3.
+Occasionally, College may provide alcohol at a social event.
 Such events must align with the college's charitable purposes, and the provision of alcohol must adhere to the relevant licensing laws.
-Permission to serve alcohol at such events requires the approval of the Principal, Vice Principal, Senior Tutor, Bursar, or Dean. - 4.
-College is responsible for serving alcohol at student events held in public rooms (i.e., in all rooms excluding private accommodation). - 5.
+Permission to serve alcohol at such events requires the approval of the Principal, Vice Principal, Senior Tutor, Bursar, or Dean.

+- 4. College is responsible for serving alcohol at student events held in public rooms (i.e., in all rooms excluding private accommodation). - 5.
 Individuals must opt-in to the purchase and consumption of alcohol at events where it is served.
 Alternative, non-alcoholic options should be offered by default. - 6.
-When included in the ticket price for an event, the amount and type of alcohol must be specified in the relevant booking form and approved by the Bursar or Dean.
+When included in the ticket price for an event, the amount and type of alcohol must be specified in the relevant booking form and approved by the Bursar, Domestic Bursar or Dean.
 The amount of alcohol provided with a ticket must be reasonable and limited. - 7.
-For events at which alcohol is to be served, the request for permission must specify the amount and type of alcohol provided per person, the method of payment, and a list of non-alcoholic alternatives that will be offered. - 8.
+For student events at which alcohol is to be supplied and/or served by the organiser, the request for permission must specify the amount and type of alcohol provided per person, the method of payment, and a list of non-alcoholic alternatives that will be offered.
+The request must also name a nominated organiser who must have received bar training by College. - 8.
 Alcohol should be served in pre-specified measures, the number of units of which is knowable. - 9.
 No person under 18 years of age may purchase or consume alcohol within College.